-Your eMac comes with software applications, including iLife applications, for doing things like sending email, surfing the Internet, chatting online, organizing music and digital photos, making movies, and much more.
-For more information on these applications, see the Welcome to Tiger booklet that came with your computer.
+Your iMac G5 comes with software applications, including iLife applications, for doing things like sending email, surfing the Internet, chatting online, organizing music and digital photos, making movies, and much more.
+For more information on these applications, open the application, then open Mac Help for the application.